RefurbishedCommodore/Amiga500/Assy312510/Artwork312513_REV6A/Ser.No. 1/README.md

 ***What could cause this fault?***

 The green colour shown on the screen do indicate that the machine is actually partly working: the Kickstart ROM and the CPU are apparently running as they detect a "RAM" fault.
-From the forum at LemonAmiga there is a great list of error colours found in the topic named ["-- Amiga Error Colours, Blinks and Guru Codes --"](https://www.lemonamiga.com/forum/viewtopic.php?t=13978):
+From the forum at LemonAmiga there is a great list of error colours found in the topic named [Amiga Error Colours, Blinks and Guru Codes](https://refurbished-commodore.com/amiga-error-codes):

 > **Amiga Error Colours:**
 >